 Derinkuyu

-The underground city of Derinkuyu is located 40 km from Goreme.
-Over 600 rooms on 14 floors (8 are open to the public), the total depth of occurrence is approximately 85 meters.
+is located 40 km from Göreme.
+It consists of over 600 rooms on 14 floors (8 are open to the public), the total depth of occurrence is approximately 85 meters.
 It was assumed, apparently, complete autonomy.

 There are common areas: stables, cellars, warehouses, refectories, churches, wineries, water tanks.
-A lot of ventilation ducts are also provided.
-And not everyone comes to the surface to protect the inhabitants of the underground city from poisoning.
+A lot of ventilation ducts are also provided – not everyone of them come to the surface to protect the inhabitants of the underground city from poisoning.

-Also were created balanced moving stone doors.
-Quickly blocking corridors in the event of an attack.
+Also there were created balanced moving stone doors.
+Quickly blocking corridors in the case of an attack

-The underground city of Derinkuyu was opened to visitors in 1965.
-But until now, just about half of all premises in total are available for inspection.
+The underground city Derinkuyu was opened to visitors in 1965.
+But until now, just about half of all premises in total are available for exploration.

 Most travelers who are going to visit Cappadocia choose one of the hotels in Göreme as their base.
-Fortunately, there are many of them there.
-And most of them will satisfy the aspirations of even the demanding traveler.
+Fortunately, there are many of accommodations there.
+And some of them will satisfy the aspirations of even the demanding people.

-Extremely popular and at the same time inexpensive (about 45 € per night in September) Elite Cave Suites.
+Extremely popular but not so cheap inexpensive (about 115 € per night per two in September) Elite Cave Suites.
 A wonderful cave hotel with a good location and helpful staff.

 Not bad and Cappadocia Caves Hotel.
-Sometimes a little more expensive, but obviously deserved a rating of 9.4 for a reason!
+Sometimes a little less expensive and obviously deserved a rating of 9.4 for a reason!

 How to Get